Unsupervised Source-Free Ranking of Biomedical Segmentation Models Under Distribution Shift: Datasets

 \section{Datasets}

-The general experimental setup for source model transferability ranking is as follows, a set of `source' models $\mathcal{M}=\{M_{i}\}_{i=1}^{N_{m}}$ are trained for the same task (i.e nuclei semantic segmentation).
+The general experimental setup for source model ranking under transfer to a target dataset is as follows, a set of `source' models $\mathcal{M}=\{M_{i}\}_{i=1}^{N_{m}}$ are trained for the same task (i.e nuclei semantic segmentation).
 The models can have a range of architectures and source datasets.
 A single dataset is then selected as `target' and all of the models from $\mathcal{M}$ are applied to the test set of the target data.
-We then rank the transferability of the models $M_{i=1\dots N_{m}}$ and compare this ranking to the transfer performance ranking, obtained using ground-truth.
+We then rank the models $M_{i=1\dots N_{m}}$ and compare this ranking to the true transfer performance ranking, obtained using ground-truth.
 In this section we further detail the employed datasets, and in section \cref{sec:supp_models} the tested models.

-We experimented applying our consistency based transferability estimator (CTE) across a wide range of datasets and modalities from the microscopy and biomedical domains.
-We focused on ranking the transferability of semantic and instance segmentation models across several distinct tasks.
+We experimented applying our consistency based model ranking (CMR) method across a wide range of datasets and modalities from the microscopy and biomedical domains.
+We focused on ranking the target performance of semantic and instance segmentation models across several distinct tasks.
 The tasks covered arguably the most common problems in microscopy image analysis; nuclei, cell and mitochondria segmentation.
 We additionally investigated a popular biomedical segmentation challenge (i.e, ToothFairy2) for human jaw segmentation.
 Our wide range of experiments across such a diverse set of datasets and tasks highlights the general applicability of our approach for unsupervised ranking of segmentation models.